Emma-blnch/Emma-blnch/README.md

 👀 I’m interested in **software development**, **AI engineering**, **video games** and **culture**!

 ## 💾 **My projects**
-Currently a student at **42 Paris**, you can find here the projects I do for the school.
+Currently a student at **42 Paris**, you can find here all the projects I do.
 I started early *november 2024* so it's quite recent.

 My goal is to finish 42 by *august 2025*.
 Wish me **luck** and **motivation** 💪✨